Param-Harrison/kidzode/public/courses/pixel-heroes/rps_winner.md

-# Determine the Winner
+# Find the Winner

-Perfect, Two-Player Game Creator!
-Both players can choose!
-But who WINS?
-We need to figure that out!
-Can you add the rules to determine the winner?

-## 🎯 Today's Mission
-Add logic to determine who wins the game!
+Add logic to determine who wins!

-## 📚 Before You Start
-You know the rules: Rock beats Scissors, Scissors beats Paper, Paper beats Rock!

-## Let's Do It!
+## What to Do
-1. Read the code - see all the winning conditions!
-2. Press the green **Run** button
+1. Press Run
-3. Play and see who wins!
+2. Play and see who wins!

 ```python
 import random